craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 |

 The plugin is now ready to be tested.
-We'll install our plugin located  under ``/users/myuser/component-plugin`` using the ``crafter-cli`` command ``copy-plugin`` to test it out to a site named editorial
+We'll install our plugin located  under ``/users/myuser/component-plugin`` using the ``crafter-cli`` command ``copy-plugin`` to test it out to a project named editorial

 .. code-block:: bash